MColorado/summer-camping-trip/plan.md

 ### Craic
 - Some Irish whiskey (fits nicely in the entertainment category, i will provide this) for stories around the campfire

+## Extra Activities
+ - Fishing/Hiking
+ - Boating, Canoeing, or Kayaking
+ - Wildlife spotting
+ - Nature photography
+ - Firewood collecting (to use for cooking later)